Canon SL2 vs Panasonic G7

 |650 shots per battery charge||350 shots per battery charge|

 |122 x 93 x 70 mm, 453 g||125 x 86 x 77 mm, 410 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS Rebel SL2 and the Panasonic Lumix DMC-G7?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon SL2 vs Panasonic G7

-The physical size and weight of the Canon SL2 and the Panasonic G7 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon SL2 and the Panasonic G7 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (5 percent) than the Canon SL2.
 Moreover, the G7 is markedly lighter (9 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the G7 are weather-sealed.